nguyensjsu/fa19-202-firebirds/DesignPatternNotes.md

 Feature: The way the blast looks

 Explanation:
 Decorator Pattern can be defined as, when an object is called, a behavior is added to that specific object without affecting other object.
 Blast Generator generates Blast, Only after blast object is created does it decide if it is a Wideblast object or Strongblast object.
-The blast type does not affect any other classes within the game.
-Blast type is purely an added on decoration to the blast
+Decorator pattern allows adding new behaviors to objects dynamically by placing them inside special wrapper objects.
+Here, using decorators we wrapped a strong blast inside wide blast.